wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-bring-all-together-engaging-virtual-events/includes/present-virtual-event.md

 Next up – the presenter.
 Part of your role on the virtual summit event team is training your presenters.
 Learn about pre-event best practices and what tools can help them present with ease and optimize their digital content.

 ## Optimize your content for digital delivery
 Connecting with an audience and being able to present with ease are important skills to develop, especially for virtual events.
 Your audience is most likely at home watching you on a small screen.
 Virtual event sessions are much more intimate and on-demand now.
-Speak with energy and use your normal tone of voice, as if you’re holding a conversation with close colleagues.
+Speak with energy and use your normal tone of voice, as if you're holding a conversation with close colleagues.
 Remember to engage the attendees by looking into the camera when you can.
 Keeping your content tight, focused, and trying not to repeat yourself also helps the audience stay engaged.

 :::image type="content" source="../media/optimize-content.png" alt-text="Keep your content tight and focused to communicate your message well.":::